prometheus/proposals/proposals/0071-gateway-api-sd-support.md

 ```

 NOTE: `GatewayClass` is only slated for metadata tracking, not service discovery, as the controller information exposed by them may be be fetched using existing `service` or `pod` roles (same practice as with Ingress controllers).
+NOTE: An additional patch to the service discovery mechanism, as a part of this effort, will ensure that if the ServiceAccount lacks permissions to access Gateway API resources, the discovery gracefully degrades without causing errors (using [SelfSubjectAccessReview](https://kubernetes.io/docs/reference/kubernetes-api/authorization-resources/self-subject-access-review-v1/)).

 ### Migration Path